Frequently Asked Questions

 Where and when will the seminar be held?

 The HOBY NY Metro Leadership Seminar will be back in-person this year and will take place at Adelphi University in Garden City, New York.
 The Seminar will take place on June 2-4, 2023.

 During your HOBY Leadership Seminar, many dynamic leaders— all volunteers from the fields of business, education, government, and other professions—will address aspects of our changing world and the challenges future leaders will confront.
 The program will not promote any specific political party, religion, or way of thinking; but is designed to develop critical thinking skills by actively involving participants in discussions and informal debate.
 During the seminar, you will be asked to undertake a community service project(s) involving at least 100 hours during the year following your seminar, to make a difference in your school, community, place of worship, or other environment where you see a need.
 The program also includes outstanding speakers, leadership activities, social events, and a special closing ceremony to which your parents are invited.

 Dress is casual throughout the weekend.
 Sunday is “dress-up”, but it is not required.
-Please wear sneakers or comfortable footwear as there will be a lot of walking and flip flops are not allowed.
+Please wear sneakers or comfortable footwear as there will be a lot of walking.
 At registration, you will be given a HOBY t-shirt which you will be required to wear on both Friday and Saturday.
 Since you will be wearing the same t-shirt on back-to-back days, you may want to pack an undershirt or tank top to wear underneath the HOBY t-shirt.

 Who pays for the seminar?